holt/syringe/README.md

    return condition(stat) + '\nMessage of the day: ' + motd;
 });

-// Call the bound function with just a message of the day: msg('All is well.');
+// Call the bound function with a message of the day: msg('All is well.');
 // Returns:
 //    "Current status on 2013/04/07 at 23:15 is Green